Calculate the VAT is not difficult to do in Excel

-Explanation of the calculation
+Explanation of the calculation:

 - And we add the calculation of the amount of tax for this product (75*16%)

-Of course, you have noticed that you have 2 times the value 75 in the formula.
+You have noticed that you have 2 times the value "75" in the formula.
 So we can use a maths rule to simplify the formula.
-We extract the value 75 and write the rest with parenthesis.
+We extract the value 75 and write the rest with parentheses.